IBM revenue misses on weakness in legacy infrastructure unit | Business

 "As we issued the effective date for the spin-off of our managed infrastructure business, our clients paused all new project activities at the end of September and that impacted us here," Chief Financial Officer James Kavanaugh said in an interview.
 Revenue at the global technology services unit, which houses the business set to be called Kyndryl after the spinoff, fell 4.8% to $6.15 billion in the third quarter ended Sept.
 30.

+Revenue at the cloud and cognitive software unit was up 2.5% at $5.69 billion but missed analysts' estimates of $5.77 billion, according to Refinitiv data.
+The weakness at IBM's "supposedly high-growth areas is more problematic" than the revenue miss, said Wedbush analyst Moshe Katri.

-"Post separation, it's a higher growth profile, new IBM," Kavanaugh said.
-IBM's revenue adjusted for the Kyndryl separation was 2.5% higher, helped in part by stronger demand for the its consulting services from enterprises digitizing their operations during the COVID-19 pandemic.
+Total revenue rose slightly to $17.62 billion, missing expectations of $17.77 billion.
+But IBM's revenue adjusted for the Kyndryl spinoff was 2.5% higher, helped in part by firmer demand for its consulting services from enterprises digitizing their operations during the COVID-19 pandemic.

-Total revenue rose marginally to $17.62 billion, missing analysts' average estimate of $17.77 billion, according to Refinitiv data.
+IBM earned $2.52 per share on an adjusted basis, compared with estimates of $2.50.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)